-To the greatest extent possible, users of the network will be protected from harassment and unwanted or unsolicited communication.
-Any network user who receives threatening or unwelcome communications shall report such immediately to a teacher or administrator or the district Instructional Technology Specialist.
+It is the district's goal to protect users of the network from harassment and unwanted or unsolicited electronic communications.
+Any network user who receives threatening or unwelcome electronic communications or inadvertently visits or accesses an inappropriate site shall report such immediately to a teacher, administrator or designated district employee.
+Network users shall not reveal personal information to other users on the network, including chat rooms, email, social networking websites, etc.